 Now, you may buy all the organic rosemary oil you want to avoid all the chemical preservatives in the world, but you can still experience an adverse reaction to it simply because of all the volatile and potent chemicals it is composed of.
-So, enlighten yourself a bit by reading up on the side effects of rosemary oil.
+So, enlighten yourself a bit by reading up on the cautions for rosemary oil.

 What Are The Cautions for Rosemary Oil?

 Yes, rosemary is quite the wonder elixir that offers health benefits galore.
 However, there are still a few key things you need to keep in mind when it comes to its side effects.
 Here’s what you need to know:

 - While using rosemary oil for skin, it is always recommended to dilute rosemary oil or use it with a carrier oil because applying it directly on your skin in its concentrated form has been reported to cause dermatitis.